 The network processor engines (NPEs) are dedicated-function processors containing hardware coprocessors integrated into the IXP42X product line and IXC1100 control plane processors.
-The NPEs are used to off-load processing functions required by the Intel XScale® processor.
+The NPEs are used to off-load processing functions required by the Intel XScale core.

-These NPEs are high-performance, hardware-multi-threaded processors with additional local-hardware-assist functionality used to off-load highly processor-intensive functions such as MII (MAC), CRC checking/generation, AAL segmentation and re-assembly, AES, DES, 3DES, SHA-1, and MD5.
+These NPEs are high-performance, hardware-multi-threaded processors with additional local-hardware-assist functionality used to off-load highly processor-intensive functions such as MII (MAC), CRC checking/generation, AAL 2, AES, DES, SHA-1, and MD5.
 All instruction code for the NPEs are stored locally with a dedicated instruction memory bus and dedicated data memory bus.